lifs-tools/pygoslin/README.md

 ### Using pygoslin

-The two major function within pygoslin are the parsing and printing of lipid names.
+The two major functions within pygoslin are the parsing and printing of lipid names.
 You have several options, to access these functions.
 This example will demonstrate both functions the easiest way.
 Open a Python shell and type in:

 ```